 Dean of Academic Programs and Services

-The Dean of Academic Programs and Services ensures the quality and effectiveness of academic instruction at the College and administers the policies and procedures that apply to all college credit programs.
-The following departments report to Dr. Worthington: Language and Humanities, Business, Information Technology, Science, Math and Engineering, Health, Physical Education and Recreation, Social Science, Library Services, Athletics, the Center for Teaching and Learning, Fine Arts, Alabama Language Institute and International Programs.
+The dean of Academic Programs and Services ensures the quality and effectiveness of academic instruction at the College and administers the policies and procedures that apply to academic credit programs.
+The following divisions report to Dr. Farrah Hayes: Languages and Humanities; Business, Legal Studies and Computer Science, Science and Mathematics; Health, Physical Education and Recreation; Social Science; Library Services; the Center for Teaching and learning; Fine Arts; Alabama Language Institute and International Programs.